mitchspano/apex-trigger-actions-framework/README.md

 The trigger action framework can also allow you to invoke a flow by name, and determine the order of the flow's execution amongst other trigger actions in a given trigger context.

-Here is an example of a trigger action flow that checks if a Case's status has changed and if so it sets the Case's description to a default value.
+Here is an example of a trigger action flow that checks if a record's status has changed and if so it sets the record's description to a default value.

 ![Sample Flow](images/sampleFlow.png)